Design a poster

 • Context of your work and why it’s important

-• Your objectives
+• Your objectives and questions

 • What you did